-- 15 (Source: P.A.
+- and wanton manner upon a woman who was not pregnant at the time

+- 1 agency only for the investigation and prosecution of a - 2 criminal offense or, in the case of disclosure to a health care - 3 licensing body, only for investigations and disciplinary - 4 action proceedings with regard to a license issued by that - 5 licensing body. - 6 (Source: P.A.
 101-13, eff.
-6-12-19.) - Section 650.
-The Nurse Practice Act is amended by changing

-Section 65-35 and 65-43 as follows: - 18 (225 ILCS 65/65-35) (was 225 ILCS 65/15-15) - 19 (Section scheduled to be repealed on January 1, 2028) - 20 Sec.
+6-12-19; 101-316, eff.
+8-9-19; - 7 revised 9-20-19.) - 8 Section 650.
+The Nurse Practice Act is amended by changing - 9 Section 65-35 and 65-43 as follows: - 10 (225 ILCS 65/65-35) (was 225 ILCS 65/15-15) - 11 (Section scheduled to be repealed on January 1, 2028) - 12 Sec.
 65-35.
-Written collaborative agreements. - 21 (a) A written collaborative agreement is required for all 22 advanced practice registered nurses engaged in clinical 23 practice prior to meeting the requirements of Section 65-43, 24 except for advanced practice registered nurses who are
+Written collaborative agreements. - 13 (a) A written collaborative agreement is required for all - 14 advanced practice registered nurses engaged in clinical - practice prior to meeting the requirements of Section 65-43, - 16 except for advanced practice registered nurses who are - 17 privileged to practice in a hospital, hospital affiliate, or - ambulatory surgical treatment center. - 19 (a-5) If an advanced practice registered nurse engages in - 20 clinical practice outside of a hospital, hospital affiliate, - or ambulatory surgical treatment center in which he or she is - 22 privileged to practice, the advanced practice registered nurse - 23 must have a written collaborative agreement, except as set - forth in Section 65-43.

-- privileged to practice in a hospital, hospital affiliate, or ambulatory surgical treatment center. - (a-5) If an advanced practice registered nurse engages in clinical practice outside of a hospital, hospital affiliate, or ambulatory surgical treatment center in which he or she is privileged to practice, the advanced practice registered nurse must have a written collaborative agreement, except as set forth in Section 65-43. - (b) A written collaborative agreement shall describe the relationship of the advanced practice registered nurse with the collaborating physician and shall describe the categories of care, treatment, or procedures to be provided by the advanced practice registered nurse.
+(b) A written collaborative agreement shall describe the relationship of the advanced practice registered nurse with the collaborating physician and shall describe the categories of care, treatment, or procedures to be provided by the advanced practice registered nurse.
 A collaborative agreement with a podiatric physician must be in accordance with subsection (c-5) or (c-15) of this Section.
 A collaborative agreement with a dentist must be in accordance with subsection (c-10) of this Section.
 A collaborative agreement with a podiatric physician must be in accordance with subsection (c-5) of this Section.
 Collaboration does not require an employment relationship between the collaborating physician and the advanced practice registered nurse.